ablaom/ablaom.github.io/_posts/2017-10-06-what-do-data-scientists-do.md

 *stacking* a data scientist may even combine several models together to gain that extra edge.

-A crucial role played by the data scientist is in the *interpretation* of a model's output.
-For a simple example, consider the problem of selecting a home-valuation model for a bank.
+A crucial role played by the data scientist is in the **interpretation** of a model's output.
+For a start, a poor choice of improperly trained model can easily generate garbage responses, and troubleshooting is difficult without an understanding of the model's inner workings.
+For a subtler example, consider the problem of selecting a home-valuation model for a bank.
 One might be tempted to choose the model with the lowest error, as estimated on some test data.
 However, from a risk-management perspective, the bank may actually prefer a model with a *larger* average error, if one can associate greater certainty with the error estimate.
+Addressing issues such as these requires some mathematical and statistical sophistication.

 To get an idea of the complexity of model-selection, check out this (somewhat outdated) cheat-sheet from